awsdocs/amazon-cloudwatch-user-guide/doc_source/add_old_metrics_to_graph.md

 1. In the navigation pane, choose **Dashboards** and select a dashboard\.

 1. The dashboard must already contain a graph where you want to add the metric\.
 If it doesn't, create the graph and add any metric to it\.
-For more information, see [Add or Remove a Graph from a CloudWatch Dashboard](add_remove_graph_dashboard.md)\.
+For more information, see [Add or remove a graph from a CloudWatch dashboard](add_remove_graph_dashboard.md)\.

 1. Choose **Actions**, **View/edit source**\.